 It’s easy to store, effortless to clean, produces prints with a fair amount of detail, and people have also commented on how easy it is to remove their models off the build plate when they’re finished.

 Get the Longer Rapid Photopolymer Resin from Amazon for your resin 3D printer.

-The 6th spot on this list belongs to another Elegoo product and this time, it’s the ABS-like resin that draws similar strength, flexibility, and resistance from the common FDM filament – ABS.
+The sixth spot on this list belongs to another Elegoo product and this time, it’s the ABS-like resin that draws similar strength, flexibility, and resistance from the common FDM filament – ABS.

 The ABS-like resin is a little on the pricier and would set you back for somewhere under $40 for a 1kg bottle.
 In addition to that, it’s got properties of a very luxurious resin such as ultra-fast curing and top-of-the-line stability.

-This resin has a wide range of applications so printing your favourite miniatures and figures should be a breeze.
+This resin has a wide range of applications so printing your favorite miniatures and figures should be a breeze.